CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX01_Gettingstarted.md

 ## Getting Started with the Lab

 Welcome to your Developing AI Applications with Azure AI Foundry Workshop!
 We've prepared a seamless environment for you to explore and learn about the connection between creating, evaluating, and fine-tuning AI models using Prompt Flow.
-You'll develop custom AI models, automate evaluations, fine-tune performance, and integrate chat flows, all while ensuring responsible AI practices with Content Safety Studio.
+You'll develop custom AI models, automate evaluations, fine-tune performance, and integrate chat flows, all while ensuring responsible AI practices with Content Safety Foundry.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment